South Cornwall · TR11

 Why Mylor Bridge is its own job.

-Conservation Area covers the village core including Lemon Hill and the bridge; AONB across the parish.
+Locally, conservation Area covers the village core including Lemon Hill and the bridge; AONB across the parish.
 Creek views and ecology constraints weigh on most riverside schemes.
 For extension specifically, parts of Mylor Bridge sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Mylor Bridge drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Mylor Bridge project as a TR11-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Mylor Bridge projects parish-up, not template-down — the TR11 context shapes the design from day one.
+Whether the project is on traditional creekside cottages in the centre or further out toward Falmouth, the extension response is locally tuned.

 Planning note